senkrad76/Anidea-for-SmartThings/README.md

 **Please be aware that this is very much a personal repository, and so can be subject to the most trivial of changes.
 There isn't currently any staging or anything going on.
 There is just the one branch.**

 The repository layout is compatible with the IDE for the 'classic' [Device Handlers](devicetypes/orangebucket) and SmartApps that are written in Groovy.

-The terminology for the 'new' environment is all over the place.
-The term SmartApp appears in the documentation as 'SmartApp Connector' (for cloud-connected devices not using the 'Schema Connector'), as 'SmartApp' (for Automations), and 'WebHook SmartApp' (for automations not using the AWS Lambdas).
-However in the Developer Workspace you get it in the context of  'Automation SmartApp' (also written 'Automation | SmartApp') or 'Automation Connector | SmartApp'.
-So in the absence of any convention, the top level folder [automations](automations) is being used, with the namespace underneath.
+In the absence of any convention, or even consistent terminology, this structure has been extended for [Automations](automations/orangebucket/).

 The following device handlers deliberately do not define a UI for the SmartThings Classic app.
 They are the ones that would seem the most likely to interest others.

 - [Anidea for Lumi Devices](#anidea-for-lumi-devices)